weatherlink/v2-api/_pages/tutorial.md

 Before you can download weather observation data you need to know the Station ID of your weather station.
 This is done by making an API call to the `/stations` API path.

-Please note that the Station ID is different from your station's Device ID or DID.
+The Station ID is different from your station's Device ID or DID.
 The [FAQ](faq) page has some brief explanations of what the Station ID is and why it is different from the Device ID of the past.

 ### Step 1.1 - Collect the Parameters